 - Pickups : Calibrated T-Type

-Available left handed in Sixties Cherry and Antique Natural finishes.
+Available left handed in a Sixties Cherry finish.

 Gibson ES-345